Geuxy/library-downloader/README.md

 # library-downloader
-Weird downloader thingy that downloads libraries from a JSON file online
+Weird downloader thingy that downloads libraries from URLs in a JSON file online